dad98253/findwords/README.md

 where "ABCD" is the string to be permuted

 in.txt is a temporary file used to save the raw permutations before they are passed through the spell checker.
-The com command then compares the list of misspelled words to the original (raw) list and removes the words that are in common between the two lists.
+The comm command then compares the list of misspelled words to the original (raw) list and removes the words that are in common between the two lists.
 What remains should be a list of